 Why will AI matter for physics in the future?

 As we can make a strong assumption from the premises available to date, AI will become an important factor in the future.
 It will help us out in fields that require advanced intelligence, such as medicine and space travel.
 But it will also shift our worldview and fundamentally modify how people see the world around them.

 Now, what this means for us is that in the future when we observe something, our AI would more likely be able to gather all the necessary knowledge to predict it.
 This is an exciting step as we get closer to a world where AI can explain one of its observations.

-The ability for a machine to understand our world will not only help us answer questions about the universe, it could also help us improve everything around us like improving healthcare and transportation.
+The ability of a machine to understand our world will not only help us answer questions about the universe, but it could also help us improve everything around us like improving healthcare and transportation.